Additional Resources

 A First Episode Psychosis (FEP) is one of the most frightening and disabling experiences from which a young person can suffer.
 Onset occurs in nearly all cases in youth and emerging adults (YEA), a crucial transition time, when major developmental milestones (high school graduation, first intimate relationship, maturation of executive function) occur.
 An FEP typically occurs in the context of diagnoses of schizophrenia, schizoaffective disorder, substance-induced psychosis, and psychotic bipolar disorder, which when taken together are the most disabling disorders (among all medical illnesses) for YEA.

-The use of tele-videoconferencing through ECHO Mental Health Ontario, and the processes and protocols that ECHO use provide us with an opportunity to ensure sustainability.
-Using health administrative data held at the Institute for Clinical Evaluative Sciences (ICES), we can examine system-level outcomes, including hospitalizations, emergency department visits, and outpatient physician visits of YEA suffering from a FEP who are treated with NAVIGATE compared with those treated in EPI programs without NAVIGATE and those who are not treated in EPI programs.
-In addition, we can also evaluate health care costs.
-Prior to initiating this project, we obtained the input of YEA with an FEP and family members.
-We will also continue to measure engagement across the study.
+Using health administrative data held at the Institute for Clinical Evaluative Sciences (ICES), we are examining system-level outcomes, including hospitalizations, emergency department visits, outpatient physician visits and health care costs of YEA suffering from a FEP who are treated with NAVIGATE compared to those treated in EPI programs without NAVIGATE and to those not treated by EPI programs.